PeterWone/Antipodean/notes/Legere.md

 A government reaction to this would inevitably be: "We must act immediately to neutralise them."
 Thus Sophia's letter will continue:

 We know that your idiotic reaction to the news that you are going to lose a fight will be to immediately start the fight.
 On this basis we are already in position and waiting only for you to demonstrate your stupidity.
-You really only have three options: acknowledge our independent soverignty, surrender to us, or be destroyed.
+You really only have three options: acknowledge our independent sovereignty, surrender to us, or be destroyed.
 It is possible you will be able to also destroy us, but we have decided to live _and_ die free, and unlike you we have prepared for this.

 The age of policing under the pretense of consent has ended.
 Whether civilisation has also ended is up to you.
 We certainly don't need it.